Skip to content Skip to footer

 Hands-On Work

-For many years, parishioners enjoyed a fall weekend at Moorelands Camp, building and helping with the end of season clean-up.
+For many years, parishioners enjoy a fall weekend at Moorelands Camp, building and helping with the end of season clean-up.

 Our most recent project has been the Little Free Pantry.
 Envisioned by the outreach committee, built by a congregation member and painted by the youth group, the Little Free Pantry sits along the path to the parish doors.
-During the Pandemic, this has served as an opportunity to meaningfully and safely engage with those in our community and neighbourhood in providing nutritious, hygienic and accessible food.
+This has served as an opportunity to meaningfully and safely engage with those in our community and neighbourhood in providing nutritious, hygienic and accessible food.
 Anonymous neighbours regularly contribute to the stock in the pantry.

-In the spring of 2023, we have planted the first two beds of our Community Garden, with the produce going directly to the Little Pantry.
+Every spring since 2023, we plant two beds as part of our Community Garden, with the produce going directly to the Little Pantry.

 For many years we have had two Christmas gift projects.
-Once again, in 2021, we participated in Moorelands Christmas Sharing, adopting two families and providing grocery gift cards and Christmas gifts for six children in two families.
-We also gave gift cards at Christmas to the twenty-six residents of St. George House.
-In addition, we continued to hold our annual collection of baby items on Mother’s Day to support Moorelands Kids’ Baby Bundles program.
+We participate in Moorelands Christmas Sharing, adopting two families and providing grocery gift cards and Christmas gifts for six children in two families.
+We also give gift cards to the twenty-six residents of St. George House.

 On June 4 2022, the Outreach Committee and the Parish hosted a Queen’s Jubilee Tea on the front lawn of the church property.
 It was a joyous occasion with entertainment provided by a Bagpipe and Drums band and also some very energetic Morris Dancers.
 Gallons of tea, lemonade and myriad sweets were served; the community and church members and 3 corgis had a grand time, and in conjunction with parishioners givings, over $3000 was raised for the Spirit Garden to be built in City Hall Square to remember the victims of residential schools.